Have you ever looked at the marketing promises made by your competitors?

 - Your most unreliable competitors will promise to deliver on time, every time.

-- Your lowest quality competitors will promise to provide premium quality at low prices.
+- Your lowest quality competitors will promise premium quality at low prices.

-- Your least competent competitors will promise a great, professional service.
+- Your least competent competitors will promise a highly professional service.

 What does this have to do with you?